-- a) One per every classroom wing or cluster of six or more classrooms. - b) Open to the corridor. - c) Located so that natural light is available. - d) Located so that the area does not impede exiting or the flow of circulation. - e) Located so that it does not create a concealed space and it is capable of supervision and does not conflict with the access to the coat / boot racks.
+- a) One per every classroom wing or cluster of six or more classrooms. - b) Open to the corridor. - c) Located so that natural light is available. - d) Located so that the area does not impede exiting or the flow of circulation. - e) Located so that it does not create a concealed space and it is capable of supervision.